luke-lite/luke-lite.github.io/_posts/2023-04-21-web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup.md

 The important things to note are the various sections: <thead> contains the column headers, and <tbody> contains each <tr> (table row), and within each row is the individual <td> cells with the data.
 Now we know the exact html path for the data we need!

 I can use Selenium to access the webpage by activating a driver.
-I am using Chrome as my web browser, but if you are using something different be sure to change the driver in the following line of code:
+I am using Chrome as my web browser, but be sure to choose the right browser if you run this yourself:

 ```python
 driver = webdriver.Chrome()
 ```

 This will open a seperate Chrome window that should be mostly blank with the message:  "Chrome is being controlled by automated test software."
 You now have a Chrome instance that you can control with your code.
-Next, open the url using the following line of code:
+Next, open the url using the following lines of code:

 ```python
 url = 'https://www.basketball-reference.com/boxscores/197606040BOS.html'